Cmccm123/DWCM/README.md

 - data (list; required):
-    dataset for word cloud visualising. datatype is array. on the array you need a words columns and the freq columns of each word. for example {'keyword': 10}.
+    dataset for word cloud visualising. datatype is array. on the array you need a words columns and the freq columns of each word. for example [{'word':'a','freq':100}].

 - filterString (list; optional): the word cloud filtrate the selected keyword(s). you should not set/input this parameter.

 - freqs (string; required):
-    frequency or concurrency of each keyword
+    frequency or occurence of each keyword

 - height (string; optional):
     the height of the boundary of the word cloud.